What to know about the Alaska Airlines 737 Max 9 jet that suffered a blowout

 WHAT IS BOEING’S RESPONSE?

+Boeing CEO Dave Calhoun called a companywide webcast to talk about the incident with employees and senior leadership for Tuesday.

+“When serious accidents like this occur, it is critical for us to work transparently with our customers and regulators to understand and address the causes of the event, and to ensure they don’t happen again,” Calhoun wrote in a message to employees Sunday.
+“This is and must be the focus of our team right now.”

-The company, based in Arlington, Virginia, issued a brief statement saying “we deeply regret the impact this event has had on our customers and their passengers.”
-Boeing said it supported the FAA’s decision to require immediate inspections and said it was providing technical help to the investigators.
-The company has declined to make an executive available for interviews.
+The company, based in Arlington, Virginia, also has said it supported the FAA’s decision to require immediate inspections and said it was providing technical help to the investigators.